brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 Connect a suitably rated brushless motor to the `FAN MOTOR` port with a JST VH-3 plug.
 Pin 1 is phase A, pin 2 is phase B, pin 3 is phase C.  If the motor operates in the reverse direction than you expect, simply swap any two phases.

 Configure the motor parameters in the software.
-Refer to the [setup guide](../../../docs/setup-guide.md) for details.

 The [MCF8316D](https://www.ti.com/lit/ds/symlink/mcf8316d.pdf)] is configured to mostly be controlled and monitored over I2C instead of spending precious GPIOs on control signals.
 The buck converter is disabled because it isn't needed.
 This board is not compatible with any other versions of the MCF8316.

 ### Lid motor

 Connect the Maxxfan's lid motor to the `LID MOTOR` port with a JST XH-2 plug.
-Refer to the [setup guide](../../../docs/setup-guide.md) for details on how to construct a suitable adapter.

 Minuet detects when the lid motor has reached the end of its travel when opening or closing the lid when the lid motor driver reports an overcurrent fault or after a fixed duration of time has elapsed.